PsaltisStelios/ASVspoof-Polynomial-Model/README.md

-# ASVspoof-Polynomial-Model
+# ASVspoof Polynomial Networks (Detection of spoofed voice files)

-ASVspoof Polynomial Networks (Detection of spoofed voice files) This repository contains code and Jupyter notebooks for training and evaluating Polynomial Networks (PNs) using the Nested Couple Decomposition (NCD) technique for the ASVspoof challenge.
+This repository contains code and Jupyter notebooks for training and evaluating Polynomial Networks (PNs) using the Nested Couple Decomposition (NCD) technique for the ASVspoof challenge.

 ### Environmnet